top of page

 ACSSW President 2018 - 2022

-Dr. Angela Schubert, "Angie", is a ACSSW co-founder and first President of ACSSW.
+Dr. Angela Schubert, "Angie", is an ACSSW co-founder and first President of ACSSW.
 She was an integral part of the development of ACSSW from the onset.
 Prior to her work in ACSSW, she was the moderator for the Sexual Wellness Interest Network in ACA.
 If you have met Angie you know her strengths are her ability to connect and network with others.
 From the beginning she was ACSSW's face to the community and within ACA.
 Her ability to promote and engage others was critical to the early success of ACSSW.
 Don't be fooled by her humor or occasional colloquial verbiage, Angie is a knowledgeable academician and can spar with the best when it comes to human sexuality.
+While President, ACCSW became an ACA Organizational Affiliate.

 Angie is an Associate Professor and Director of Online Learning for the Clinical Counseling department at Central Methodist University.
 Dr. Schubert is also the lead clinician and supervisor at Brightside Counseling in Denver, Colorado.
 She is licensed in Colorado, Missouri, and Florida and is a state approved clinical supervisor.